jangler/oracles-randomizer/CONTRIBUTING.md

 Forking Go repositories is pretty much a mess, because Go has no notion of relative imports.
 I have no specific advice on the matter, but Google might.

+## Code style

+Always run `go fmt` on each package that has been changed (note that `go fmt` coerces all line-initial indentation to tabs).
+Wrap lines longer than 80 characters when possible, assuming 8-space tabs.